 The Laney Digbeth series also includes a custom-built preamp that allows you to take your bass amp sound with you anywhere.

 The Laney Digbeth DB-PRE is perfect for gigging without an amp and setting up in seconds – especially useful at a festival changeover.
 This floor-based preamp includes all the sonic capabilities of the Digbeth bass amps, but compacts them into a handy preamp pedal that you can send directly to the front of house ensuring you get the near-exact same sound in each venue or live stage!
+The DB-PRE preamp pedal is packed full of great features that you can read about here.

 Now onto the reasons, you’ll love the Digbeth series…